coreypnorris/textpls/README.md

 ####This is a simple texting app built with Rails and Twillio

-We built this project while we were students at [Epicodus](http://www.epicodus.com/).
+I built this project while I was a student at [Epicodus](http://www.epicodus.com/).
 [This exercise](http://www.learnhowtoprogram.com/lessons/apis-and-twilio) was meant to introduce us to using external APIs in our Rails programs.